4.8 · 75 Google Reviews · Beverly Hills

 • Medical detox and rehab programs can help safely manage withdrawal symptoms, treat the underlying causes of drug use, and offer long-term recovery support.

-Faith Recovery Center in Beverly Hills provides a medically supervised drug detox and comprehensive rehab for individuals battling dependence on these substances.
+Faith Recovery Center in Beverly Hills provides a medically supervised drug detox and comprehensive luxury rehab for individuals battling dependence on these substances.
 Our skilled team of medical professionals employs evidence-based care customized to your needs, including mental health support, holistic wellness, and relapse prevention.
 Don’t wait until what you might perceive as a minor issue develops into a medical emergency.

 Ready to take the first step towards recovery?
 Call Faith Recovery Center at (844) 598-5573 to speak with an admissions specialist and discover how our detox rehab can safely treat Ambien and Xanax misuse and prevent overdose.
 We are with you every step of the way.